NinjaBearStudioTech/Documentation/Writerside/topics/combat/ability-system/cbt_ability_hit_reaction.md

 <img src="cbt_damage_hit_reaction.png" alt="Hit Reaction Ability" thumbnail="true" border-effect="line"/>

+## Ability Trigger

+By default, the Hit Reaction is activated by the Combat Manager, from the perspective of a _Damage Manager._

+Incoming hits will be handled and result in the activation of the Hit Reaction, unless it's an effect that overrides it, such as **Fatal Damage**, which would trigger the [**Death Ability**](cbt_ability_death.md) instead.

+Since the activation is made via a **Gameplay Effect**, you can also trigger it from other systems if necessary.

 ## Directional Hit Reactions

 The **Hit Reaction Ability** uses the **Directional Hits** Animation Provider, which can select a specific Animation